liao-frank/yelp-me-out/README.md

 The app in built on Ruby on Rails and deployed through heroku.
 The direct API communication was derived from Tomer Elmalem's publicly available example code; Elmalem is currently an employee for Yelp.
 Links are below and basic screenshots are attached.

-**The app is hosted on a free Heroku dyno [here](https://stormy-mesa-60847.herokuapp.com/).
+**The app is hosted on a free on Heroku [here](https://stormy-mesa-60847.herokuapp.com/).
 The app may take up to a minute to wake up and load on the first visit.**

 ### Main References: